FarronF/limerick-council-meetings/meetings/2022/03/28-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 3rd March 2022.md

 dismay at the heartbreaking and unprovoked action.
 Councillor Hartigan described the

-actions of Russia as a disgrace.---
+actions of Russia as a disgrace.
+---
 3

 Councillor Collins M. advised the Elected Members that measures were in place in Newcastle